davehaglan/laygo/docs/source/example/adc_sar.md

     The commands will create a layout (and schematic) of sarafe_nsw, which is the frontend top of subADC, and run LVS.
-Try different presets introduced before and see if designs are generated properly
+Try different presets introduced before and see if designs are generated properly.

+## SubADC backend layout generation

+## SubADC switch generation

+## Clocking path generation

+## Retimer

+## Bias

+## Top

+## Contributors

+The generator is written by Jaeduk Han, Eric Chang, Zhongkai Wang, Woorham Bae, and Pengpeng Lu.
+This document is written by Jaeduk Han.